just-ed/hangman/README.md

+The program written in Ruby 2.5.3

-# The Hangman Game for Ruby
+# The Hangman Game

 ## Game rules
 The word to guess is represented by a row of dashes, representing each letter of the word.
 In most variants,